-- · authorization of our Board of Directors to issue shares of preferred stock without stockholder approval; - · a board of directors classified into three classes of directors with the directors of each class having staggered, three-year terms; - · provisions regulating the ability of our stockholders to nominate directors for election or to bring matters for action at annual meetings of our stockholders; and - provisions of Delaware law that restrict many business combinations and provide that directors serving on classified boards of directors, such as ours, may be removed only for cause.
+- · authorization of our Board of Directors to issue shares of preferred stock without stockholder approval; - a board of directors classified into three classes of directors with the directors of each class, subject to shorter initial terms for some directors, having staggered, three-year terms; - · provisions regulating the ability of our stockholders to nominate directors for election or to bring matters for action at annual meetings of our stockholders; and - · provisions of Delaware law that restrict many business combinations and provide that directors serving on classified boards of directors, such as ours, may be removed only for cause.

-Certain provisions of the 9/4% senior discount notes indenture and the new senior secured credit facility may have the effect of delaying or preventing future transactions involving a "change of control."
-A "change of control" would require us to make an offer to the holders of our 9/4% senior discount notes to repurchase all of the outstanding notes at a purchase price equal to 101% of the aggregate principal amount outstanding plus accrued unpaid interest to the date of the purchase.
+Certain provisions of the 93/4% senior discount notes indenture and the new senior secured credit facility may have the effect of delaying or preventing future transactions involving a "change of control."
+A "change of control" would require us to make an offer to the holders of our 93/4% senior discount notes to repurchase all of the outstanding notes at a purchase price equal to 101% of the aggregate principal amount outstanding plus accrued unpaid interest to the date of the purchase.
 A "change of control" would also be an event of default under our new senior secured credit facility.